tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ~~~

 This example demonstrates the use of an encapsulted key with a JSON Web Encryption in JSON Serialization as described in this document.
+The JWE Protected Header value is: {"enc":"A128GCM"}.

 ~~~
 {